duckduckgo/duckduckgo-documentation/duckduckhack/testing/testing_triggers.md

     **Now type in any query to see the response.**

-	*Typing a query here is just like using DuckDuckGo.com, except you're only viewing the ZeroClickInfo response, and in its raw form.*
+	Typing a query here is just like using DuckDuckGo.com, except you're only viewing the ZeroClickInfo response, and in its raw form.

+	In the following example, we've entered `chars this is a test` into the prompt and received the following response:

     ```shell
     Query: chars this is a test